-Sustainable is another label used for renewable sources of energy.
-In other words, geothermal energy is a resource that can sustain its own consumption rate – Unlike conventional energy sources such as coal and fossil fuels.
+“Sustainable” is another label used for renewable sources of energy.
+In other words, geothermal energy is a resource that can sustain its own consumption rate – unlike conventional energy sources such as coal and fossil fuels.

 We can predict the power output of a geothermal power plant with remarkable accuracy.
-This is not the case with solar and wind (where weather plays a huge part in power production).
-Geothermal power plants are therefore excellent for meeting the base load energy demand.
+This is not the case with solar and wind, where weather plays a huge part in power production.
+Geothermal power plants are therefore excellent for meeting the baseload energy demand.

-We've seen a tremendous growth in the number of homeowners that utilize geothermal heating/cooling in the last couple of years.
+We've seen tremendous growth in the number of homeowners that utilize geothermal heating/cooling in the last couple of years.

 Earthquakes can be triggered due to hydraulic fracturing, which is an intrinsic part of developing enhanced geothermal system (EGS) power plants.

-Just a couple of years ago (January 1997), the construction of a geothermal power plant in Switzerland triggered an earthquake with a magnitude of 3.4 on the Richter scale.
+In 2006, the construction of a geothermal power plant in Switzerland triggered an earthquake with a magnitude of 3.4 on the Richter scale.

 Commercial geothermal power projects are expensive.
-The exploration and drilling of new reservoirs come with a steep price tag (typically half the costs).
-Total costs usually end up somewhere between $2 – 7 million for a geothermal power plant with a capacity of 1 megawatt (MW).
+Total installation costs usually end up somewhere between $2.5–$5 million for a geothermal power plant with a capacity of 1 megawatt (MW).

-As previously mentioned, most geothermal resources cannot be utilized in a cost-effective manner, at least not with current technology, level of subsidies and energy prices.
+As previously mentioned, most geothermal resources cannot be utilized in a cost-effective manner, at least not with current technology, level of subsidies, and energy prices.